Our assertiveness training courses will show you how to communicate your point of view clearly and confidently.

-Our assertiveness skills trainers have many years of experience in helping people to develop their assertiveness so that they can communicate in a clear and relaxed manner.
+Our assertiveness skills trainers have many years of experience in helping people who find this stressful and difficult.

-We can provide assertiveness training in London and across the UK.
-We have training centres in Guildford and London or can come to your site to deliver the assertiveness training if that would be more convenient.
+We offer assertiveness training courses in London and across the UK.
+We can also provide training at your office, if that would be more convenient.

 Learning to communicate assertively is a practical skill and so this course is unashamedly hands-on.
-We use a variety of role plays and other scenarios to ensure that our delegates all get plenty of practice.
+We use a variety of role plays and other scenarios to ensure that everyone gets plenty of practice.

-People often approach business interactions, especially more difficult ones, with a clear idea in their mind of what they will say and how they will communicate it.
-They then find that during the conversation they lose their confidence or find it difficult to make their point clearly heard and understand.
+People often approach business interactions, especially more difficult ones, with a clear idea of what they want to say.
+They then find that they lose their confidence during the conversation or find it difficult to get their point across clearly.

-We spend time looking at the types of communication that people find most difficult.
-We then work through ways that these issues can be addressed and also look at strategies that may be useful when working with difficult people.
+We spend time looking at the types of communication that people struggle with most in detail.
+We then work through strategies for the different types of situation.
+We also spend time looking specifically at how to work with difficult people.

-Assertiveness means the ability to stand up for yourself.
-It means feeling able to express your thoughts, feelings and beliefs in a direct and honest way and also being able to respond in an appropriate way to people who do not agree with you.
-Being assertive does not mean that we do not respect and take into account other’s thoughts and feelings.
+Assertiveness is the ability to stand up for yourself.
+It means feeling able to express your thoughts, feelings and beliefs in a direct and honest way.

-Often the issue people have with communicating clearly and assertively is that they take a passive stance.
-Many people have a strong desire to be liked by others.
-As a result, they tend to place greater weight on the wants and feelings of others than they do on their own.
-As a consequence, they fail to communicate their thoughts and feelings clearly, especially when they do not agree with the opinion that the other party is expressing.
-They do this in the hope that they will please the other party, however, it means that they allow others to make decisions for them and to lead them.
+The result is that they place greater weight on the wants and feelings of others than they do on their own.
+This means that they fail to communicate their thoughts and feelings clearly, especially when they do not agree with the opinion that the

 There is a clear difference between aggressive behaviour and assertive behaviour.

-By contrast someone who communicates assertively does not leave the other party feeling belittled or ignored.
-They have the ability to communicate their point of view clearly and comfortably while taking into account the feelings of others.
+By contrast, someone who communicates assertively does not leave the other party feeling belittled or ignored.
+They have the ability to communicate their point of view and feelings clearly without infringing the rights of others.

 It is difficult to define assertive behaviour precisely.
 However, examples of assertive behaviour include: